Westwood (Pittsburgh)

-It has a zip codes of both 15205 (Western Half) and 15220 (Eastern Half), and has representation on Pittsburgh City Council by the council member (Theresa Kail-Smith) for District 2 (West Neighborhoods).
-The Pittsburgh Bureau of Fire houses 29 Engine in Westwood.
+Its residences and businesses are divided into two U.S. Post Office zip codes: 15205 (western half) and 15220 (eastern half).
+Its residents are represented on the Pittsburgh City Council by council member (Theresa Kail-Smith) for District 2 (West Neighborhoods).

+The neighborhood's main thoroughfare is Noblestown Road (which splits it in two), and Noble Manor is its major commercial district.
+The Pittsburgh Bureau of Fire houses the 29 Engine company in Westwood.

 Surrounding communities

-Westwood has seven borders, five with the Pittsburgh neighborhoods of Crafton Heights to the north, Elliott to the northeast, Ridgemont and West End Valley to the east, and Oakwood to the south.
-The other two borders are with the boroughs of Green Tree to the south and Crafton to the southwest.
+Westwood has seven borders, five of which are located within the Pittsburgh neighborhoods of Crafton Heights to the north, Elliott to the northeast, Ridgemont and West End Valley to the east, and Oakwood to the south.

+The other two borders are located in the boroughs of Green Tree to the south and Crafton to the southwest.